 - A pedestrian near a roadway occupied by the trucker

-Statistics Support How Truck Accident Victims Bear the Brunt of Negligence
+Statistics Note That Truck Accident Victims Bear the Brunt of Negligence

 While these are worthwhile precautions to take, statistics indicate that requiring a truck driver to have a commercial driver’s license is no guarantee that they will act safely, at least not consistently.
 When truck drivers are unsafe or involved in accidents, they typically are not paying the price.